duracell04/KBB_MVP/apps/frontend/README.md

 # KBB Sparkle UI (Local Mockup)

-This folder contains the standalone Vite + React mockup that ships with the KBB MVP monorepo.
+This folder now contains the standalone Next.js + React mockup that ships with the KBB MVP monorepo.
 It is fully self-contained and can be edited with any workflow you prefer.

 ## Prerequisites